a-creative/AiMyCareer/README.md

 Follow these instructions to install Docker Compose:
 https://docs.docker.com/compose/install/

 Next you need to create a folder somewhere on your hard drive where you want the web app to reside.
 A suggestion would be to create a folder called "jobfinder" in your user folder.
-Then use this command in a terminal/command line to enter the new folder:
+Then use this command in a terminal/command line to enter the new folder.
+For command line ake sure that you have admin priviliges on Windows:
 ```
 cd [the absolute path to the folder you created]
 ```